William A. Fletcher: Professional career

-Fletcher was a Lieutenant in the United States Navy from 1970 to 1972 and a Professor of Law at UC Berkeley School of Law from 1977 to 1998.
+Fletcher was a Lieutenant in the United States Navy from 1970 to 1972 and a professor of law at UC Berkeley School of Law from 1977 to 1998.
 Fletcher was the author of the Ninth Circuit's decision in Demers v.
 Austin (January 2014).
 He also published a 100-page dissent on the decision to deny Kevin Cooper an en banc hearing.

 Federal judicial service

-Fletcher was nominated twice by former President Bill Clinton, his Rhodes Scholar classmate at Oxford, for a seat on the Ninth Circuit in April 1995, and on January 7, 1997 vacated by William Albert Norris.
+Fletcher was nominated twice by former President Bill Clinton, his Rhodes Scholar classmate at Oxford, for a seat on the Ninth Circuit in April 1995, and on January 7, 1997, vacated by William Albert Norris.
 His first nomination was never voted on by the Senate, but his second nomination was confirmed by a 57–41 vote on October 8, 1998.
 He received his commission on October 9, 1998.

-On May 18, 2021, Judge Fletcher announced that he is assuming senior status upon the appointment of his successor.
+On May 18, 2021, Fletcher announced that he would assuming senior status upon the appointment of his successor.
 He assumed senior status on January 24, 2022.